MaxLell/Chrome_Dino_AI/ReadMe.md

 Overview
 ============
 This package contains two Versions of Google Chrome's famous Dino Game.
 One Version can be played by Humans (Run Human_Dino_Game.py).
-The other version trains and plays itself by Reinforcement Learning.
+The other version trains and plays itself by Reinforcement Learning (Run Auto_Dino_Game.py).
 Its core algorithm is based on Neuro-Evolution Algorithms (Genetic Algorithms applied on Neural Networks).
 (The Human version is operable, but still requires some polishing.)

 Dependencies: